This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

 Please Contact Us with any questions or comments.

-Known as reactive mesothelial hyperplasia or proliferation, this condition involves an unusual growth in the number of cells in the mesothelium.
-While it is not malignant, it may become cancerous later and can cause uncomfortable symptoms.
-An accurate diagnosis is important to treat either condition in a timely manner and to avoid a benign proliferation developing into a malignancy.
+Mesothelial hyperplasia and proliferation occurs when there is unusual cell growth in the mesothelium.
+While it is not malignant, mesothelial hyperplasia may later become cancerous.
+An accurate diagnosis is important for timely and proper treatment and to avoid a benign proliferation developing into a malignancy.

-What is Mesothelial Hyperplasia?
+What Is Mesothelial Hyperplasia?